hugofloresar/Assembly_archetypes/README.md

 __This repository contains__ python and julia files to generate information and figures from the article Assembly archetypes in ecological communities.

 __Posterior information directory__ contains Monte Carlo chains obtained from inferred data and Python scripts to generate marginal distributions plots.
+Also, the internal directory Friedman_data contains abundance observations for Friedman species community.
+MCMC_Friedman.py run the inference to obtain parameters from GLV's model.

 To run the Monte Carlo, you need to download the t-walk from: